 - you make a homeless application to the council, and

 - the council believes you are homeless and eligible for assistance, and

 - you have nowhere to stay.

 The council cannot pre-judge your case and refuse you accommodation because it suspects that you will not be entitled to permanent accommodation.
-If this happens, contact Shelter's advice service or use the Advice Services Directory to find help near you.
+If this happens, contact Shelter Scotland's free housing advice helpline 0808 800 4444 or use the Advice Services Directory to find help near you.

 When am I entitled to temporary accommodation?

 - once you have made a homeless application, while the council looks into your situation (this is also called emergency or interim accommodation)